Racing is on for 2023!

 - Medals & prizing for top 3 in each category

 - Weekly draw prizes - you don't have to win to be a winner.

 - Factory demo days

-- An Ontario Cycling Association Citizen’s Permit must be purchased by every participant (unless you have a valid OCA/UCI permit).
+- An Ontario Cycling Race License must be purchased PRIOR to the event by every participant (unless you have a valid OC/UCI permit).

-- These permits are not available on-site.
-They MUST be purchased online from the OCA before you participate in your first race!
+- These licenses are not available on-site.
+They MUST be purchased online from Ontario Cycling before you participate in your first race!
 Click here to purchase your permit.

 - If you would like to expand your participation beyond the dirt, please consider joining our cycling club.
 Once you have your Citizen's Permit it is only $20 to join and you can then join us on the road as well to expand your cycling horizons.
 More information here.